-While being a summer meals sponsor involves significant training and program management, community programs and organizations can easily sign on to be a site to provide meals to children.
+While being a summer meals sponsor involves significant training and program management, community programs and organizations can sign on with a sponsor in their area to be a site to provide meals to children.

 Without free- or reduced-priced school meals, children often face hunger during the summer, especially those who rely on school meals during the academic year.
 In New Jersey, many food banks report that more families turn to them for food in the summer months to replace the meals provided by schools.

 In addition to providing free, healthy meals, these programs also offer an opportunity for children 18 years and younger to play together, engage in enrichment activities, hone their academic skills and be better prepared when they return to school in September.

 To effectively combat the summertime nutrition gap, communities need to work together to serve up meals to more children in high-poverty communities.
 Sponsors provide training and meals to sites, which can be recreation programs, libraries, faith-based organizations, child care centers, community pools, Boys and Girls Clubs, hospitals and other places where children and families gather in the summer months.